umarhassan-mitodl/20.219-january-iap-2015/content/pages/student-reflections/andrea-desrosierss-reflections.md

 {{< resource uuid="d4157cb4-3db3-0701-8e18-64aec685547e" >}}

-This audio is courtesy of [Andrea Desrosiers](http://mit219.tumblr.com/tagged/aedesros) on Tumblr and is provided under our Creative Commons license.
+This audio is courtesy of {{% resource_link "59f1ca47-774b-4585-a154-76e618ba0f4c" "Andrea Desrosiers" %}} on Tumblr and is provided under our Creative Commons license.

 {{% resource_link "36586ba5-68db-37ca-a516-348b595214d8" "Link back to Day 3" "#Instructor_and_Student_Work" %}}